-The best savings account rates - 1st quarter, 2018
+America's best savings account rates - 2nd quarter, 2018

-The following were the ten best savings account rates in the first quarter of 2018:
+The following were the ten highest savings account rates during the quarter:

 Salem Five Direct (ABR platinum medal winner)

-The following were the ten best money market rates in the first quarter of 2018:
+Here are the ten highest money market rates in the survey:

 CIT Bank (ABR platinum medal winner)